Abuton/Abuton/README.md

 - :book: I love writing codes, creating Data Science Solutions and Teaching PS: I am an Alumni @10Academy also an HDSC Fellow
         :eyes: ML Instructor @codesquad

-- 🔭 I’m currently working on creating a production ready pipeline for automating data processing and model deployment using apache AIRFLOW
+- 🔭 I’m currently working on creating a production ready pipeline for automating data processing and model deployment using apache AIRFLOW.
+Resuming DS lesson soon.
   - and also building a full-fledged web app that shows analysis results as well as allows user derive inference from the built model using streamlit
 - 🌱 I’m currently learning data engineering via DataCamp (Data Engineer Track)
 - 👯 I’m looking to collaborate on building solutions that enrich lifes and create better opportunities for people to do more with their time i call it abstract all repetitives taks and focus on the core aspect